 Yes!
-Clinical trials found that a daily dose of finasteride 1mg halted hair loss in 86% of men, while 65% experienced a significant increase in hair growth.
+Clinical trials found that a daily dose of finasteride 1mg halted hair loss or increased hair growth in up to 90% of men.

 The key is that you have to remember to take it daily (here a few easy tips on building this habit).

 Like all prescription products, finasteride may cause side effects.

 Though rare, in clinical trials, 3.8% of male patients noticed some form of sexual side effects (versus 2.1% of patients using the placebo), including less desire for sex, erectile dysfunction, or a decrease in the amount of semen released during sex.
 This may continue after stopping treatment.